 Dr Sally Pezaro is an academic midwife with clinical as well as learning and teaching experience.
 She uses this blog to share her professional journey.

-One of Sally’s more recent publications include the Royal College of Midwives report and recommendations on workplace support for midwives experiencing domestic abuse.
+One of Dr Pezaro’s more recent publications include the Royal College of Midwives report and recommendations on workplace support for midwives experiencing domestic abuse.
 Some of her research work has also contributed to the development of NHS England’s and NHS Improvement’s Resource pack to support workplace compassion and support guide towards commissioning for workplace compassion along with the Royal College of Midwives equality and diversity report on work-related stress.

-As well as teaching, mentoring and supervising students in evidence-based practice and research methodologies, Sally is also associate editor for the British Journal of Midwifery, both MIDIRS Midwifery Digest and Evidence Based Midwifery, the International Journal of Childbirth and the CPQ Women and Child Health journal.
-She uses social media to maximise her potential in academia and sources talent at every level to ensure that all projects are delivered with impact.
-Sally is also proud to stand as a steering group committee member of the Mary Seacole Awards programme.
+As well as teaching, mentoring and supervising students in evidence-based practice and research methodologies, Dr Pezaro is also associate editor for the British Journal of Midwifery, both MIDIRS Midwifery Digest and Evidence Based Midwifery, the International Journal of Childbirth and the CPQ Women and Child Health journal.
+She sources talent at every level to ensure that all projects are delivered with impact.
+Dr Pezaro is also proud to stand as a committee member of the Mary Seacole Awards programme.
 This programme is funded by Health Education England and delivered in association with the Royal College of Midwives, the Royal College of Nursing, Unison and Unite with support from NHS Employers.

 Both research, and research inspired teaching have huge potential in instigating positive and evidence-based ‘real world’ change on an international scale.
-As such, my objective will always be to create pathways to impact, and ensure that research makes a real difference in the real world.
+As such, my objective as an academic will always be to co-create pathways to impact, and ensure that everything I do makes a real difference in the real world.